Cape Route: Discovery

 In the late Middle Ages, the spice trade from India and the Silk Road from China were of economic importance, but the 1453 fall of Constantinople disrupted trade, and gave the Europeans incentives to find a sea route.
 Portuguese explorer Diogo Cão explored the African coast south to present-day Namibia, and Bartolomeu Dias found the Cape of Good Hope in 1488.
 Vasco da Gama headed an expedition which led to the Portuguese discovery of the sea route to India in 1498, and a series of expeditions known as the Carreira da Índia.
 Since then, the Cape Route has been in use.

 Christopher Columbus sought to find a westward sea route to the Indian subcontinent, but instead found the way to the Americas.
 These expeditions marked the beginning of the Age of Discovery, in which European explorers charted the world's oceans.

 Use during Age of Sail

 The Cape Route was used by European East India Companies.
-In the 17th century, Caribbean pirates followed the Pirate Round; a parallel route from the Caribbean across the south Atlantic, to the Indian Ocean.
+In the 17th century, during the beginnings of colonialism, Caribbean pirates followed the Pirate Round; a parallel route from the Caribbean across the south Atlantic, to the Indian Ocean.

 The European colonization of Africa was before the late 19th century mostly limited to a few coastal outposts, to support the Cape Route.
-The Dutch East India Company founded the Dutch Cape Colony as a layover port on the way to the Dutch East Indies.
+The Dutch East India Company founded the Dutch Cape Colony as a layover port on the way to the Dutch East Indies in Southeast Asia.

 The Brouwer Route was an extension of the Cape Route across the Indian Ocean to Indonesia.
-The Clipper Route is a route along the Roaring Forties between Europe and Australia.
+The Clipper Route is a route along the Roaring Forties between Europe and the island of Australia.